okanbulut/eirm/README.md

 To estimate the Rasch model, a regression-like formula must be defined: `formula = "r2 ~ -1 + item + (1|id)"`.
 In the formula,

 * `r2` is the variable for dichotomous item responses
 * `-1` removes the intercept from the model and yields parameter estimates for all items in the data set.
-With `1` (instead of `-1`), an intercept parameter representing the easiness of the first item and relative easiness parameters for the remaining items (i.e., distance from the easiness of the first item) would be estimated.
+With `1` (instead of `-1`), an intercept representing the parameter of the first item and relative parameters for the remaining items (i.e., distance from the parameter of the first item) would be estimated.
 * `item`is the variable representing item IDs in the data set
-* `(1|id)` represents the random effects for persons represented by the `id` column in the data set.
+* `(1|id)` refers to the random effects for persons represented by the `id` column in the data set.

 The output for the Rasch model is shown below: